Maintaining a glorious garden brimming with scented flowers and vibrant foliage is easy - just give plants what they want:

-What: To encourage flowering, most plants benefit from a fertiliser high in phosphorus like Miracle-Gro MaxFeed All Purpose.
-This is best applied as needed in Spring and Summer.
+What: To encourage flowering, most plants benefit from a fertiliser high in potassium, like Scotts Osmocote Pots & Planters Controlled Release Fertiliser.
+This is best applied at the start of Spring and Autumn.
+Use a liquid

 Note: Use an all-purpose controlled release fertiliser twice a year, and apply liquid feeds throughout spring and summer for maximum wow!

 Dormant (deciduous) trees and shrubs

 What: Do not fertilise them while they are devoid of leaves!

 Note: Wait until the first signs of new leaves and flowers appear in Spring before fertilising.

 What: Our range of fertilisers will improve plant health as well as pest and disease resistance.